-Our education system is failing to cultivate an accessible learning environment for its students.
-This inaccessibility persists despite claiming to have values of equity and inclusivity within post-secondary academic institutions across BC.
+Despite UBC's commitment to equity and inclusion, as promised via the Inclusion Action Plan 2018-2028 (UBC, 2020), our university is not meeting its commitments to disabled students and to those who require additional support.
 The rigid nature of postsecondary education - such as in-person-only lectures, inflexible attendance policies, inappropriate and ineffective accommodations, and lack of inclusive teaching supports - disproportionately affects vulnerable populations across campuses.
 Amongst the most affected groups are disabled1 students, neurodivergent2 students, parenting students, international students and low-income students.